PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/imperative-command.md

 kubectl create service clusterip my-svc --clusterip="None" -o yaml --dry-run=client | kubectl set selector --local -f - 'environment=qa' -o yaml | kubectl create -f -
 ```

-1. The `kubectl create service -o yaml --dry-run=client` command creates the configuration for the Service, but prints it to stdout as YAML instead of sending it to the Kubernetes API server.
+1. The `kubectl create service -o yaml --dry-run=client` command creates the configuration for the Service, but prints it to stdout as YAML instead of sending it to the PlaidCloud API server.
 1. The `kubectl set selector --local -f - -o yaml` command reads the configuration from stdin, and writes the updated configuration to stdout as YAML.
 1. The `kubectl create -f -` command creates the object using the configuration provided via stdin.